davidben/tls-trust-expressions/explainer.md

 If a CA is compromised or otherwise considered untrustworthy, mitigating the TLS interception attacks requires that the client no longer trust the CA. This means we should minimize delays in completing PKI transitions at the client, as that delay translates to time during which users remain at risk.

 In other transitions, reducing delays is also valuable.
-If trustworthy CA is considered to provide net value to the ecosystem and added, a timely transition allows servers to make use of the CA and benefit.
+If trustworthy CA is considered to provide net value to the ecosystem and added, a timely transition allows the ecosystem to realize those benefits sooner.
+For example, the new CA may provide post-quantum security or improved automation.

-Negotiation mechanisms naturally achieve this, following the standard TLS pattern, by letting the server serve any collection of certificates it needs to maintain availability.
-The server is not constrained by availability of CA cross-signs, which carry signficant risks for all parties in the PKI.
+Negotiation mechanisms naturally achieve this by letting the server serve any collection of certificates it needs to maintain availability.
+Compared to some [alternate solutions](#considered-alternatives), the server is not constrained to wait for CAs to cross-sign each other (if they even will, as a cross-sign certifies *all* certificates from the other CA, past and future), for a cross-sign to appear in a predistributed list, etc.

 The ACME multi-certificate extensions can further reduce user security risk, by allowing ACME servers to automatically manage some transitions.
 For example, when rotating CA keys, the ACME server can automatically provision chains for both the old and new key.